 Default settings are specified in the jtestcli.properties file located in the [INSTALL_DIR] directory.
-You can use the -settings switch followed by an absolute or relative path to a settings file to customize Static Analysis Engine.
+You can use the -settings switch followed by an absolut path to a settings file to customize Static Analysis Engine.
 You can use -settings multiple times to specify several properties files.

-jtestcli -settings path/to/settings.properties -settings path/to/another/settings.properties
+''' jtestcli -settings path/to/settings.properties -settings path/to/another/settings.properties '''